-The next Hutton Symposium, one the most important international meetings on igneous processes (“granites and related rocks”), will be held in Northern Italy, on the shore of the beautiful Lago Maggiore, from the 11th to the 15th of September 2023.
+The tenth Hutton Symposium was held in Northern Italy, on the shore of the beautiful Lago Maggiore, from the 11th to the 15th of September 2023.
 Since its debut in Edinburgh, Scotland in 1987, the Hutton Symposium has become a very dynamic international forum to discuss pressing issues relevant to the formation and evolution of magmatic rocks, including granites s.l., but also encompassing all the different types of of plutonic and volcanic rocks that are found on Earth (and other planets)

 Every four years, this event brings together leading scientists from around the world on igneous processes, ore deposits, structural geology, … and highlights the research trends in these fields.
-Northern Italy, on the southern foothills of the Alps, offers a wonderful location to attract scientists from the whole world, and provide easy access to some world-famous exposures on granites and related rocks.
-In particular, the participants will be able to visit the Permian Ivrea-Verbania Zone, displaying one of the best studied tilted magmatic crustal columns, with exposures from the Moho to the volcanic rocks at the surface.
+Northern Italy, on the southern foothills of the Alps, offered a wonderful location to attract scientists from the whole world, and provided easy access to some world-famous exposures on granites and related rocks.
+In particular, the participants were able to visit the Permian Ivrea-Verbania Zone, displaying one of the best studied tilted magmatic crustal columns, with exposures from the Moho to the volcanic rocks at the surface.

 About the conference

-The conference is structured in four themes, each occupying one day.
+The conference was structured in four themes, each occupying one day.
 In addition, a mid-conference field trip to the Ivrea Zone is included for all the participants.

 Theme 1: Granites in geodynamic sites, planets and time.
 This theme deals with the Big Picture: where and when do granites and related rocks form?
 What controls their differences between various sites on our planet, or indeed between planets?
 How did granite magmatism evolve in time, and how does it impact the nature and evolution of the continental crust?